huangli712/iQIST/docs/src/ch02/atomic.md

-# Build atomic eigenvalue problem solver
+# Build Atomic Eigenvalue Problem Solver

 The **JASMINE** component is the built-in atomic eigenvalues solver.
 If you want to use the **MANJUSHAKA** component, the **JASMINE** component is the necessary pre-processing tool.
 You can employ the following commands to compile it.